History of Sultan

 For many generations the place that would become Sultan was home to the Skykomish Tribe.
 Tribal members lived along the banks of the Sultan and Skykomish rivers and had a large, permanent village at the rivers’ confluence.

-Discovery of gold drew non-Indian settlers to the Skykomish valley as early as 1869, and in the 1870s placer miners were working the banks of the Sultan River.
+Discovery of gold drew non-native american settlers to the Skykomish valley as early as 1869, and in the 1870s placer miners were working the banks of the Sultan River.
 A rich vein discovered in 1878 attracted more prospectors, and a community began to form.
 Settler John Nailor and his wife claimed land at the mouth of the Sultan River in 1880, opened a small store, and built a ferry and the Pioneer Hotel, catering to prospectors, visitors, and a growing number of loggers, farmers, and ranchers.

 Fifty settlers signed a petition in 1885 to establish a post office, and Nailor became postmaster for the settlement they called Sultan City, after the river on which it was located.
 The river in turn had been named to honor a local chief, Tseul-tud (sometimes seen as Tseul-Dan), his name anglicized to “Sultan” by the newcomers.